AmanAg744/CVProject_SEM5/README.md

     pip install -r requirements.txt
     ```

-## Usage
+## 💻 Usage

-- Run `main.ipynb` to execute the image reconstruction pipeline.
-- Adjust parameters in the notebook as per requirements.
+1. Open `main.ipynb` in Jupyter Notebook
+2. Follow the step-by-step instructions to preprocess and reconstruct ultrasound images
+3. Experiment with different parameters to optimize results
+4. Visualize and compare the original and enhanced images

-## Results
+## 📊 Results

-Sample results of low-to-high-quality reconstruction can be reviewed using the [Breast Ultrasound Images Dataset on Kaggle](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset).
+Explore our impressive results using the [Breast Ultrasound Images Dataset](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset) from Kaggle.
+See the dramatic improvements in image quality and clarity achieved through our reconstruction pipeline.

 ## License